Breathe (British band): 1984–1989

-1990-92
+1990-1992

 Promotional photo of Breathe, taken in 1990, and following the departure of Michael Delahunty two years earlier.

 David Glasper and Marcus Lillington continued to pen songs for the band's second album Peace of Mind and by December 1989 Breathe was back in the studio with producer Bob Sargeant.
 This album also saw Glasper collaborate with prolific songwriter Francis "Eg" White on four tracks.

 In 1990, David Glasper and Marcus Lillington were again honoured amongst songwriters whose songs had achieved the greatest airplay in the US during the previous year.
 At the ASCAP Pop awards, held on 26 September 1990, they were recognised for the success of "How Can I Fall?" and "Don't Tell Me Lies".

 Peace of Mind was released on 20 August 1990 in the UK, Europe and internationally, and issued in the United States on 4 September 1990.

 Three commercial singles were released from Peace of Mind - the first being "Say a Prayer", issued by A&M in the United States during August 1990.
-The song reached #21 on the Billboard Hot 100 chart, and peaked at #3 on the Billboard Adult Contemporary chart.
-In the United Kingdom, "Say a Prayer" was released by Siren in October 1990 as the second single from the album (after "Say Hello") where it peaked at #93 in the Top 100.
+The song reached No. 21 on the Billboard Hot 100 chart, and peaked at No. 3 on the Billboard Adult Contemporary chart.
+In the United Kingdom, "Say a Prayer" was released by Siren in October 1990 as the second single from the album (after "Say Hello") where it peaked at No. 93 in the Top 100.

-"Say Hello" was issued on 3 September 1990 as a single in the UK and Europe only, achieving a modest top placing of #88 on the UK singles chart on 15 September.
+"Say Hello" was issued on 3 September 1990 as a single in the UK and Europe only, achieving a modest top placing of No. 88 on the UK singles chart on 15 September.

 "Does She Love That Man?" became the third, and final single lifted from Peace of Mind.
 Released in November 1990, it failed to enter the UK singles chart.
 In the United States, the single was issued with the artist billed as "Breathe featuring David Glasper".
-It peaked at #34 on the Billboard Hot 100 chart in mid-January 1991 and #17 on the Adult Contemporary chart.
+It peaked at No. 34 on the Billboard Hot 100 chart in mid-January 1991 and No. 17 on the Adult Contemporary chart.

 While a fourth commercial single did not eventuate from Peace of Mind or from Breathe, A&M Records did issue "Without Your Love" to radio in the U.S. as a promotional single in early 1991.
 With this release, the artist was again billed as ‘Breathe featuring David Glasper’.

 By 1992 Breathe had disbanded, allegedly due to their frustration with the lack of promotional support they were receiving from A&M, which had been acquired by PolyGram (now Universal Music Group) in 1989.

 In a 2012 interview, Marcus Lillington stated that the band "kind of fell apart as a band during the making of Peace of Mind.
 We just weren't into promoting it in the same way as All That Jazz. ...
 I also don't think the songs were quite up to the standard of the first album".